 The Apero – French tradition and how do they do it?

 I have been living in France for four years now and I have learned that the French have many interesting traditions and customs.
-But, there are a couple of things they really, really love doing – talking about politics, having strikes, enjoying sports and THE APERO.
+But, there are a couple of things they really, really love doing – talking about politics, having struck, enjoying sports and THE APERO.
 Ah, yes!
 It wouldn’t be farfetched to say that the Apero – French tradition that everyone here practices with devotion and as often as possible.
 If you decide to settle in France, forget about all that ‘going out for a drink’ thing.
 Now – you are having an Apero!!!

 What actually is the Apero?

 Well, after a hard day of work, the French like to forget about everything and take their time to relax.
 France is a country ruled by the gourmands and the wine-lovers so it is only normal that the favorite past time of the locals involves food and alcohol.
-Which is exactly what the Apero is – a time before dinner when you enjoy a glass of alcohol with some delicious nibbles.
+This is exactly what the Apero is – a time before dinner when you enjoy a glass of alcohol with some delicious nibbles.
 Top that with a nice, rustic atmosphere of a French bar and voilà you have the perfect formula for 100% chill time.

 Here, you non-Frenchie’s would probably point out that the Apero sounds exactly like after-work drinks and I am simply exaggerating when I say that it is something special.
 Mais, non mes amis – I am not.
 The Apero is an epitome of the French Mode de Vivre (way of life.)
 It is something that is part of their identity and a look into their state of mind.
 Because the Apero is not simply an excuse to get drunk and party.
 It is about enjoying the small, quality things in life in good company and with family.